PTG COMMITTEE OVERVIEW

-The Parent Teacher Guild (PTG) provides opportunities for parents/guardians, students, faculty, and administration to work together for the benefit of Our Lady of Sorrows School.
-We welcome all enrolled parents/guardians to participate in activities and attend monthly meetings to share your ideas and talents.
+The Parent Teacher Guild (PTG) provides opportunities for parents/guardians, students, faculty, and administration to work together for the benefit of Our Lady of Sorrows Catholic School.
+We welcome all enrolled parents/guardians to participate in activities and attend quarterly meetings to share their ideas and talents.

-We communicate committee updates, upcoming events, and opportunities to volunteer via SchoolSpeak and weekly PTG eblasts, which is available to all enrolled families.
+We communicate committee updates, upcoming events, and opportunities to volunteer via SchoolSpeak and weekly PTG e-blasts, which are available to all enrolled families.

 The PTG proudly partners with the Office of Advancement on the execution of many fundraising events!
 There is a 25-hour volunteer requirement per family, per year.
 This is a fun way to get your hours in!

-The PTG sponsors two Scholastic Book fairs during the school year.
+The PTG sponsors two book fairs during the school year.
 There are September and May fairs which are both held during school hours.
 The book fair promotes literacy, and the students look forward to the new and exciting offerings each year.
 We are always looking for energetic volunteers who can give as much time as their schedule allows to set-up/clean-up the fair, help the students shop, restock books, help bag items or serve as cashiers.
 Volunteering at one of the fairs is a fun and rewarding way to get involved, meet the students and other parents.

 Caring & Sharing